Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 • Ask your vet if massaging your dog's joints would help.
 If so, they can show you the proper technique.
 Go slow - your dog may be in pain and you don't want to scare him or make it worse!

-• Get a comfy, orthopedic foam pet bed, which will help to support his joints.
-Keep the bed in a comfortably warm area - arthritis often worsens with the cold.
+• Get a comfy, orthopedic dog bed, which will help to support the dog's joints.
+Memory foam beds are wonderful because they provide great support for the joints.
+Keep the bed in a comfortably warm area - arthritis and hip problems often worsen with the cold or changes in temperature.